saurabh2799/Recommender-System/README.md

 This is part of my course project, Pattern Recognition and Machine Learning.

-PROJECT : Movie recommender Syster
+PROJECT : Movie recommender System

 Constitutents: